seregheik/Javascript-Essentials/README.md

 There are precedence to operators
 Precedence for operators in javascript can be checked at MDN Javascript operators polymorphs i.e they change to adapt to situations and even convert data types

+# Objects and Arrays
+Objects have defining properties and are obvious Arrays are list objects
+Arrays are still objects, just that they are types of objects

+Objects usally start with curly braces and they have key and properties Adding a function in an object is called a method

+Arrays is just a list that has an element of objects Each element is assigned a number
+The numbers are automatically assigned the number is the key and the elements are just elements l